mwvd/damp/README.md

 a publishing experiment for a post-paper society

-print is falling off but it's still half exciting. this will be something leaner and more deliberate. i'm calling it '**damp**'
+print is falling off but it's still half exciting. this will be something leaner and more deliberate.
+I'm calling it '**damp**'

-i'm looking for artists, writers, and devs to contribute
+I'm looking for artists, writers, and devs to contribute

-i want to integrate every experience - one page of composition & movement & ideas & maybe even secrets
+I want to integrate every experience - one page of composition & movement & ideas & maybe even secrets

 ```